 - Continue in this manner until you have all the French knots you want.

 If you're working on a knitting project where the back is not going to be visible, you can work multiple French knots in different locations with the same strand of yarn, just make sure you leave some slack in the yarn between the stitches so it doesn't bunch up your knitting.

 If you'd like to see a more detailed diagram of how a French knot works, check out the embroidery stitch tutorial.
 And if you're one of those people who doesn't like making French knots, you can always use alternative embellishments.

 As mentioned above, French knots are a great choice for making eyes on a project that's going to a baby, or to give a homespun look.
 They can be used as the center of flowers, whether those flowers are knit into the work or added with lazy daisy stitch.

 You can also use a bunch of French knots together to make a design.

 The French Knot Potholder pattern from Pierrot uses rows of French knots as a design element.

-Other ideas might include making French knot sheep (this is not shown on knitting but it would be perfect for it, right?).
+Other ideas might include making French knot sheep.
 Once you get going you might get kind of obsessed and want to do a really detailed, totally ridiculous-but-gorgeous project like French knot bursts.
 And wouldn't it look amazing on a sweater?